Letter from Peking: Plot summary

 Gerald's last letter to Elizabeth included a request that Elizabeth ignored.
 Now Elizabeth receives a letter from Mei-lan, sent through a silk shop in Singapore.
 Mei-lan requested that Gerald write the previous letter to Elizabeth.
 Mei-lan wishes to care for her husband in Elizabeth's absence and requests the support of her "older sister."
 At this point in the story, Gerald's full last-letter to Elizabeth is printed in the book.
 He requested her support for his decision to stay in China and protect his wife and child by sending them to America.
 She sends a letter expressing her love for him and her full support of Mei-lan and their husband, Gerald.

 Baba becomes weaker, but he remembers that he did not marry Gerald's mother to get a son; he did not want a son.
 Elizabeth understands how loveless Gerald's childhood was.
 Elizabeth pulls out Gerald's letters and reads them again.
 At first he believes in the new government, then his letters become listless.
 Elizabeth realizes that Gerald is a prisoner.
 Baba has another stroke.
 Bruce treats him, then proposes to Elizabeth.
 She says she is married.
 Bruce waits.

 Mei-lan writes that Gerald is sad and she wants to be friends with Elizabeth.
 The letter was mailed in Hong Kong, for safety.
 Elizabeth appreciates the letter from her "younger sister" but knows that her neighbors would not understand her love for Gerald living with Mei-lan in China.
 Rennie writes that he is studying physics at a mid-western college and paying his way.
 His roommate, George Bowen, has a very intelligent and good-looking sister.
 Rennie promises to come home for Christmas.
-Mei-lan sends letters to Ellizabeth through friends in Manila and Bangkok.
+Mei-lan sends letters to Elizabeth through friends in Manila and Bangkok.
 She tells her how Gerald is doing.

 Sam Blaine comes with Rennie at Christmas.
 Baba does not remember Sam or Rennie very well, but the Christmas gathering is happy.
 Rennie has grown to become a man.
 Elizabeth asks about George Bowen's sister.
 They argue about Gerald's choice to stay in China and Baba's choice to marry a Chinese woman.
 Elizabeth explains that love is what matters.
 Sam Blaine proposes to Elizabeth.
 Baba dies soon after.
 Elizabeth sees a vision of Gerald dying, then learns from Mei-lan that Gerald died and Mei-lan has a son.